digital-asset/daml-katacoda/getting-started/deploy-to-dabl/3_build_ui.md

 A successful run of the `codegen js` should have created a set of packages in the `daml.js` directory.

 Now onto building our UI code.
-We change directory into `ui` and we invoke a `yarn install` followed by a `yarn build`:
+Let's change directories to `ui` and invoke a `yarn install` followed by a `yarn build`:

 ```
 cd ui && yarn install && yarn build